peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

 .

  * <i>errorThrow</i>: If true, will throw an exception if invalid byte sequences (in the detected encoding) are found in the byte stream.
-If false, replaces those byte sequences with replacement characters (U + FFFD) as the stream is read.
+If false, replaces those byte sequences with replacement characters (U+FFFD) as the stream is read.

 <b>Exceptions:</b>